exercism/kotlin/concepts/reactive-programming/meta/design.md

 focused around it.

 By doing this I believe it forces the student to conceptualize what a reaction is in terms of programming.
-I included a basic template in the "about.md" file which can be used to solve the concept exercise fairly quickly.
+I included a basic template in the "about.md" file which can be used to solve the concept exercise fairly quick.